Aceinna/docs_openrtk/tutorial/VG_AHRS/DataAcquisition.rst

 The OpenIMU platform samples accelerometer and rate-sensor data at 800 Hz.
 This data is then filtered using a digital 800 Hz low-pass Butterworth filter with a 50 Hz cutoff frequency.
 This step is done to mitigate aliasing issues related to down-sampling of the data.
 After this, additional filtering (if desired) can be performed.
-Finally, the calibration is applied to the sensor data.
+Finally, calibration is applied to the sensor data.

 **Filtering**: